I-Am-Jakoby/hak5-submissions/RD-PineApple/README.md

   </ol>
 </details>

-# OMG-PineApple
+# RD-PineApple

 A script used to connect a targets PC to your wifi PineApple

 ## Description

-This program will use the OMG Cables geofencing capabilities to try and detect the Wifi PineApples wireless access point It will generate an XML file that will be used to create a network profile for your Wifi PineApple.
+This program will use the RubberDucky to connect target pc to your Wifi PineApples wireless access point It will generate an XML file that will be used to create a network profile for your Wifi PineApple.
 Depending on your method of execution the XML file will either be manually entered into a powershell window or you may use and Invoke Web-Request to download a script to add the network profile.
 After either the history of